lakshmankumar12/nixPowerToolNotes/docker.md

 #-t                     -> Give a tty
 #-i                     -> Interactive mode
 #--name <name>          -> start with this name (instead of the auto-assigned crazy,but,cool name)
+#--cap-add=NET_ADMIN    -> if you want to add dummy ifcs (other other networking admin stuff) in the cont
+#--privileged           -> Works as well for above.

 docker run -d -p 4000:80 friendlyhello